terry960302/sample-spring-webflux-pattern/README.md

 ### About `R2DBC`
 1. It's not an ORM(should write raw query and mapper in some cases)
-2. We use R2DBC because of blocking issue when using JPA(cause blocking) instead.
+2. Recommend to use R2DBC because of blocking issue when using JDBC(it's blocking API) instead.
    - Could not take advantage of confidence when using JPA.

 ## Introduction